JavenCao/Thala_Rescue_workflow/README.md

       sh submit.sh

 And for the **Hard filtering steps**, we suggested to set cut-offs based on the emprical distribution of each annotation.
-Here, we provide scripts to plot the emprical distribution for each annotation.
+Here, we provide scripts to select the emprical distribution for each annotation.

+    Select_Annotation.pbs

 This workflow is designed for clusters managed by PBS, for PBS-free servers, users can still run these scripts in bash(sh) like: